 Devices for More Eggs, Fish and Drinking Water Win iShow USA

 contributor: Rob Goodier

-Eggs, fish and drinking water captured the expert judges’ imaginations at the American Society of Mechanical Engineers Innovation Showcase USA this year.
+Eggs, fish and drinking water captured the expert judges’ imaginations at the American Society of Mechanical Engineers Innovation Showcase USA this year, sponsored by The Lemelson Foundation.
 Three devices that improve yields or purify water in underserved communities won the US arm of the global competition in Washington, DC, on June 13th.
 The devices are the drinking water filter system Aguadapt, by Caminos de Agua; Kukua, a home chicken egg incubator for Tanzanian families by Kukua Labs; and WERLWind, a wind-powered aerator for small-scale aquaculture by WETech.